ThibaultBee/StreamPack/README.md

    You can also create your own `targetRotation` provider.

-7. Starts the live streaming
+7. Start the live streaming

     ```kotlin
     // Already instantiated streamer